forumone/forumone-cli/README.md

   -h, --help        show CLI help
   --dry-run         print command instead of running --xdebug          enable xdebug in the container

+  --xdebug-profile  Enables the triggering of xdebug's profiler.
+See https://xdebug.org/docs/profiler for how to trigger
+                    these requests.
 ```

 _See code: [src/commands/up.ts](https://github.com/forumone/forumone-cli/blob/v1.5.0/src/commands/up.ts)_